-- Tools & Systems: safe to say (after a year negotiating and working with IT and procurement) we now have a smaller and way more manageable toolset for design.
+Tools & Systems: safe to say (after a year of negotiating and working with IT and procurement) we now have a smaller and way more manageable toolset for design.
 From the wild west of people expensing their own tools, we have consolidated licenses and access through IT support.
 This initiative has drastically reduced the “how do I get access to…” requests and our licensing costs.
-A contained set makes it easier for us to collaborate as all our designers are working from the same hymn sheet: using the same tools, following the same playbooks.
+A contained set makes it easier for us to collaborate as all our designers are working in the same tools, following the same playbooks.
 This chord also includes the work guiding our design principles and design system (our most precious tool of all).

 These chords are also inter-connected.
 For example: a program to onboard new designers successfully and quickly (in Learning & Inspiration) will be dependent on simplifying access to our design toolset and connecting the new designer to our design system (Tools & Systems).

 All our chords have a different DPM in charge, depending on where their passion and strengths lie.
 This setting helps to provide focus for our team and to contain our work (remember the firehose I mentioned earlier?).

 Our design ops team is amazing.
 Each of our DPMs have strong backgrounds in project management and creative production.
 We’re successful because, like the best producers, we can make sense out of complexity and help orchestrate a team towards a solution.

 We drive programs of work that solve problems and address the needs of our designers, from kick-off all the way to delivery.
 We treat each design ops program like any large production: we write a clear brief, scope the work, build a roadmap, set success measures, facilitate a team through the process, and—best of all—deliver.
 Not to mention the satisfaction of marking them “done” in our design ops Trello board (see an example below, we are very proud of our use of labels).